Find online courses made by experts from around the world.

 Even though I graduated a computer science faculty some during the last study years I decided I don't want to be a software developer but rather work in Human Resources.
 4 years of volunteering experience in AIESEC got me very interested in working with people and helping them grow.

-So far I have worked in 4 very different companies, a small Dutch-Romanian IT company, a multinational manufacturing corporation, a Romanian HR Consultancy company and now in a Swiss-Romanian consultancy company.
+So far I have worked in 4 very different companies, a small Dutch-Romanian IT company, a multinational manufacturing corporation, a Romanian HR Consultancy company and in a Swiss-Romanian consultancy company.
+Now I work in my own company.